 Share links in Facebook Stories and Facebook Watch

 Facebook is increasingly dominated by video content.
-The social networks has invested heavily in its long-form video platform, Watch, and Mark Zuckerberg has publicly suggested that Stories will replace the Newsfeed.
+The social network has invested heavily in its long-form video platform, Watch, and Mark Zuckerberg has publicly suggested that Stories will replace the Newsfeed.
 What’s more, Facebook marketers have already seen how the latest updates to Creator Studio prioritize videos above all other content.

 So if we’re about to live through another “pivot to video” – this time, with a focus on Stories – how can you use that content to generate leads on Facebook?
 Once again, the answer is two-fold.